 - Health concerns.
-Elderly adults often experience health problems like dementia or dental issues that can cause a decrease in appetite and a troubled eating.
-Chronic illness, difficulty in swallowing, use of certain medications, diminished taste or smell, and a recent hospitalization can also affect the amount of food consumption and nutrient absorption.
+Elderly adults often experience health problems like dementia or dental issues that can cause a decrease in appetite and troubled eating.
+Chronic illness, difficulty in swallowing, use of certain medications, diminished taste or smell, and recent hospitalization can also affect the amount of food consumption and nutrient absorption.

 - Restricted diets.
 Limiting fat, salt, protein, and sugar consumption can also contribute to poor eating and malnutrition.

 - Limited income.
 Some elderly adults do not have the right means to eat properly.
-Because of the increasing cost of medications and essential commodities, these individuals tend to have limited nourishment from the healthy food.
+Because of the increasing cost of medications and essential commodities, these individuals tend to have limited nourishment from healthy food.

 How to detect malnutrition and what can we do to solve it

 The signs of malnutrition among older adults are quite tough to detect, especially in those not at obvious risk.
 However, it is important to uncover this problem in its early stage to prevent complications.
 Whenever possible, spend time with your elderly family member and observe any changes in his/her eating habits.
 Signs of weight loss should be monitored along with poor wound healing, dental difficulties, and easy bruising.